Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Can I get disability insurance while I’m pregnant?

 To qualify for disability benefits, you must have disability insurance before you become pregnant.
-Otherwise, your carrier won’t cover any claims surrounding your pregnancy or childbirth because it’s considered a pre-existing condition.
+Otherwise, your insurer won’t cover any claims surrounding your pregnancy or childbirth because it’s considered a pre-existing condition.

-If you have a group disability plan, pregnancy might be covered.
+If you have a group disability plan, pregnancy is usually covered under short-term disability.
 But if you have an individual policy and choose to stay home while you’re pregnant or after you give birth, disability insurance may not apply since each company treats pregnancy differently.
+Some insurers offer a benefit for up to six weeks after a normal delivery, or up to eight weeks after a c-section.

-However, if you experience complications during pregnancy or in the days, weeks or months after childbirth, you might qualify for benefits after the elimination period has passed.
+However, if you experience complications during pregnancy or in the days, weeks or months after childbirth, you might qualify for additional benefits after the elimination passes.

 Applying for disability insurance before pregnancy